Atu175/whatcanIwatch/README.md

 ## Scope
 In this project, I amm planning to build a website that gives suggestions to users on the type of movies to watch base off of certain categories.
 At the end, you can talk blog about the movies you watched
 ## Vision
 I want this website to be a place where users can relate with people on their blogs according to the type of movies the like.
-Also, I want people not too waste time scrolling on streaming apps looking for movies that might not be there but instead get cool recommendations on my website
+Also, I want people not too waste time scrolling on streaming apps looking for movies that might not be there but instead get cool recommendations on my website.
 ### Prerequisites

 It is going to be a website.
 I want to use HTML, CSS, Bootstrap, flask